fasterize/ng-edgepic-responsive/README.md

 It is recommended to prevent page layout jumping.
 The parameter is used to calculate image height to hold the image position while image is loading.

-To see the full cloudimage documentation [click here](https://docs.cloudimage.io/go/cloudimage-documentation)
+To see the full documentation [click here](https://docs.cloudimage.io/go/cloudimage-documentation)

 ### lazyLoading